Israel–United States relations: Israeli espionage against the United States

+Surverillance

+The US has at times both used and opposed Israeli surveillance companies including NSO Group and Paragon Solutions.

 Visa Waiver Program

 Israel applied to join the U.S. government's Visa Waiver Program in 2005.
 Under this program, citizens of selected countries can enter the United States for up to 90 days for tourism and business purposes without having to apply for an entry visa.
 The House of Representatives approved the bid, but the Senate rejected it.
 Israel failed to fulfill two basic requirements; not all citizens owning a biometric passport, and the entry visa rejection rate for Israelis exceeded 3%.
 In addition, the United States insisted that Palestinian Americans entering Israel not be subjected to any more security checks than other U.S. citizens.
 In January 2013, a new bill was submitted to the House calling for Israel's inclusion, with its supporters saying Israel now meets the program's current criteria.
 As of 2014, Israel regularly bars the entry of American citizens.

-Israeli judicial reform

-The Biden administration objects to the Netanyahu government's plans for a "judicial reform", and has expressed as much on several occasions.
+In 2023, Israel joined the Visa Waiver Program.

+US citizens

+The IDF has killed US citizens Rachel Corrie in 2003, Furkan Doğan in 2010, and Shireen Abu Akleh in 2022.
+In 2022, Omar Assad died in Israeli custody.
+During Israel's War on Gaza, US citizens Amer Rabee, Ayşenur Eygi, Mohammad Khdour, Sayfollah Musallet, and Tawfic Abdel Jabbar were killed in the West Bank.
+Jacob Flickinger was killed in Gaza.

+In 2025, the detention of Muhammad Zaher Ibrahim, a 15-year-old Palestinian-American from the West Bank, raised concerns among U.S. lawmakers, civil society organizations, and the State Department, which sought updates on his well-being and legal status.
+He was released in November 2025 after approximately nine months in Israeli custody.